 FTB Hardship Status: You can afford to pay $0, so they shelve your case for a year

 Being placed in FTB hardship status is very similar to the IRS’ Currently Not Collectible status.
-It means that the FTB will hold off on collection of back taxes for the time being.
+It means that the FTB will hold off on the collection of back taxes for the time being.
 The difference between FTB’s hardship status and Currently Not Collectible is the renewal process.
 The IRS just looks at your tax return each year and if it is the same, typically renews the status.
-The FTB will require you to re submit for hardship status after one year.
+The FTB will require you to re-submit for hardship status after one year.
 It automatically expires.

 Bankruptcy: Not the best option if your main debt is tax debt or only debt is tax debt

 If back taxes are your only debt, bankruptcy is not the best option in most cases.
 If you have many other substantial debts and your tax debts qualify to be discharged, bankruptcy might be the best option.
 Some FTB and IRS debt may survive bankruptcy.
 Payroll and Sales tax debts will not be discharged nor income tax debts that are not old enough.

 File for a dispute if you disagree with the lien: Have a valid reason

 If you don’t agree with what the FTB is demanding from you, you can file an appeal.
 You can request an appeal if you believe that there was a mistake with the amount being charged, or you already made the payment but it wasn’t reflected in your account.
 After you file for an appeal, the FTB will investigate.
 They will release the lien if they agree with you.